Qazulight/GetCleanDataProg/README.md

-This script will auto down load the original data and combine it and output a .csv file with the data summarized.
+This script will auto down load the original data and combine it and output both a .csv and a .txt file with the data summarized.

 WARNING : This is script is not interactive.
 Once it starts, it will create a directory on the host machine, and download a 60 megabyte file and expand